 Old Stavanger : Michelin's recommendations

 The old town was built in tiers on a slope to the west of the old port at the end of the 18C when Stavanger's sardine industry was flourishing.
-It was a neighbourhood housing workers, and 170 houses dating from the 18C and 19C have been restored.
-The narrow cobbled streets lit by old-fashioned streetlamps contribute to the nostalgic atmosphere.
-Plants enliven the thresholds of the white-painted timber houses (all of which are lived in and some of which have little gardens).
-In Øvre Strandgate, an old canning factory illustrates the process of canning sardines in the 19C.
+170 houses dating from the 18C and 19C have been restored.
+The narrow cobbled streets lit by old-fashioned street lamps make for a walk back in time.
+The white-painted timber houses (all of which are lived in and some of which have little gardens) are brightened up by the plants at their thresholds.
+In Øvre Strandgate, the Canning Museum illustrates the sardine canning process in the 19C.